Progr4m4573R/MSc-Robotics-and-Autonomous-Systems/Robot Programming/README.md

 sudo apt-get install ros-melodic-uol-cmp9767m-base ros-melodic-desktop

-use gedit to open .bashrc
+use gedit to open .bashrc:

 gedit ~/.bashrc

 append source /opt/ros/melodic/setup.bash to the bottom of .bashrc